Student Welfare and Support

 Physical, Mental and Emotional Protection

-The College acknowledges the confidentiality of information requirements embodied in the Privacy Act and stipulates in all employment contracts that staff abide by these.
-As part of the College enrolment form, students are requested to sign a consent clause giving their permission for the College to pass on academic results and contact details to NZQA and other relevant agencies.
+The institute acknowledges the confidentiality of information requirements embodied in the Privacy Act and stipulates in all employment contracts that staff abide by these.
+As part of the institute enrolment form, students are requested to sign a consent clause giving their permission for the institute to pass on academic results and contact details to NZQA and other relevant agencies.

 Physical, mental and emotional protection for students and the public is ensured through clear identification by Tutors of any potentially hazardous activities undertaken by students as part of the training.
 Adherence to the relevant occupational health and safety guide minimises any potential harm.